 3 tips from interior designers to select the best internal door

-In order to help you select the best doors for your interior design project or your home in general, we’ve listed our top 3 tips below:
+To help you select the best doors for your interior design project or your home in general, we’ve listed our top 3 tips below:

 1. Consider your style

-In order to complete a look, you must first really understand what it is you are trying to achieve.
-For example, would you like your home to look like a modern, city centre, loft apartment?
+To complete a look, you must first really understand what it is you are trying to achieve.
+For example, would you like your home to look like a modern city centre, loft apartment?
 Is the feel shabby, country-style chic?
 Are you trying to have different rooms with different styles?
 The doors must complement the décor overall – having art deco style in a modern home would look out of place, for example.
-If you are trying to blend several styles across the same floor, then you’ll need to be mindful not to choose something stark as it wouldn’t suit all the types.
+If you are trying to blend several styles across the same floor, you’ll need to be mindful not to choose something stark as it wouldn’t suit all the types.
 Something understated and generic would be the best for this.
 You’d want them to go unnoticed rather than be a key feature.